 Moving time: 1:06:39 – Distance: 21.8km – Climbing: 336m

 On the second day of our trip, we rode north to Okata to catch a ferry to Atami.
 The west side of the island is more densely populated and less rugged.
 The road was still very pleasant, with many short climbs and descents along the way.
-The most scenic spot on the route is the Semba Volcanic Cliff.
-A 700mt long cliff that exposes volcanic sediments that have accumulated over the 15,000 years lifetime of the island.
+The most scenic spot on the route is the Semba Volcanic Cliff — a 700mt long cliff that exposes volcanic sediments accumulated over the 15,000 years lifetime of the island.

-On the northern tip of Oshima there are more tourist attractions that we, unfortunately, hadn’t the time to see.
+On the northern tip of Oshima there are more tourist attractions that we, unfortunately, had no the time to visit.
 Altogether, Oshima is a beautiful island rich in history and unique landscapes.
 Only a few hours away from Tokyo, it makes for the perfect getaway.
-Cyclists particularly will enjoy the quiet coastal roads and Mt.
+Cyclists will particularly enjoy the quiet coastal roads and Mt.
 Mihara’s climb.

 Oshima Navi: https://oshima-navi.com/index.html